Does Homeowners Insurance Cover Sewer Lines?

 Sewage backup endorsement

 Most homeowners insurance companies offer an endorsement that you can add to your standard policy that will cover damage associated with sewage backup (but not physical damage).
-The endorsement usually costs an extra $40 to $50 per year, according to the Insurance Information Institute, and gets you an extra $10,000 of coverage should your sewer back up.
+According to the Insurance Information Institute, the endorsement usually costs an extra $40 to $50 per year and gets you an extra $10,000 of coverage should your sewer back up.
 Unfortunately, the $10,000 will likely not be enough to cover a massive sewage backup.
 In the case of this Oregon homeowner, a sewage backup destroyed his entire home, costing him over $300,000.
 The best thing we recommend is to prevent a sewage line backup in the first place.

 Service line protection endorsement